PRPRIESLER/pinaki.github.io/content/about.md

 My target as of now is to keep myself healthy and to continue to contribute as much as i can towards the open source community out there and gain from them as well.

 As of something that keeps me pushing forward is always the will to learn.
-My _ikigai_.
+My _ikigai_!

 I also post my blogs on medium: [Check here..](https://riesler.medium.com/few-basic-ideas-of-core-features-in-python-27bc62721009)